Info for Authors – Social Media Guide

 Design

-- Make sure all text is readable
+- Make sure all text is readable.

-- Optimize for mobile phones (this is usually very easy to do in the programs we recommended)
+- Optimize for mobile phones (this is usually very easy to do in the programs we recommended).

-- Make sure your email headline and call-to-action is visible and has a clear purpose
+- Make sure your email headline and call to action are visible and have a clear purpose.

-- Link all of your images
+- Link all of your images.

-- Include “Alt” tags on your images so that they are labeled for users whose devices won’t read images
+- Include “alt” tags on your images so that they are labeled for users whose devices won’t show images.

-- Use color in your email, but don’t overload it with a bunch of different colors
+- Use color in your email, but don’t overload it with too many different colors.

 - Keep the length relatively short.
-Don’t add more than 5 content boxes if possible.
-Users won’t want to scroll very far down, especially on mobile
+Don’t add more than five content boxes if possible.
+Users won’t want to scroll very far down, especially on mobile devices.

 Email Subject Lines

 One of the most important parts of sending your newsletter is choosing your subject line.
 You’ll want to have fun and be creative with it.
-Ask yourself, “would I open this email if I saw it in my inbox?”
+Ask yourself, “Would I open this email if I saw it in my inbox?”
 If the answer is “no,” you probably need a different subject line!
 Here are tips and ideas to inspire good email subject lines:

-- Keep short for mobile email openers (Around 50 characters is ideal)
+- Keep it short for mobile email openers (Around fifty characters is ideal).

-- Express urgency (especially for deals and giveaways)
+- Express urgency (especially for deals and giveaways).

 - Ask a question

-- Answer a commonly held question (Ex.
-My inspiration for “Book Title/Character Name”)
+- Answer a commonly held question (e.g. My inspiration for “Book Title/Character Name”).

-- Use a creative or interesting line from your book
+- Use a creative or interesting line from your book.

-- Use a compelling descriptor of your book to incite curiosity
+- Use a compelling descriptor of your book to incite curiosity.

-- Use humor
+- Use humor.

-- Reinforce the personal connection between you and your readers (Ex.
-A little note from me)
+- Reinforce the personal connection between you and your readers (e.g. A little note from me).

 Analytics

 It’s always a good idea to monitor how many contacts are opening your newsletter.
-Most newsletter services will show basic analytics such as how many people opened the email (open rate) and how many contacts clicked it (click rate).
-As of 2019, the average open rate for email newsletters in the book publishing is around 17%.
-Monitor these numbers every time you send a newsletter to get a better idea of the subject lines and content that works best for your audience.
+Most newsletter services will show basic analytics, such as how many people opened the email (open rate) and how many contacts clicked it (click rate).
+As of 2019, the average open rate for email newsletters in book publishing is around 17 percent.
+Monitor these numbers every time you send a newsletter to get a better idea of the subject lines and content that work best for your audience.

 Newsletter Services